T1000-Swift-Hail/PROJECT-1/README.md

 ## Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination) .
 This project must at least satisfy the following requirements :

-- Use Optionals.
+- Use Optionals.Done
-- Use arrays.
+- Use arrays.Done
-- Use dictionaries .
+- Use dictionaries .Done
-- Use Sets.
+- Use Sets.Done
-- Use functions that return an output .
+- Use functions that return an output .Done
-- Use Generics .
+- Use Generics .Done
-- Use Closures.
+- Use Closures.Done
-- Use Structs.
+- Use Structs.Done
-- Use Classes with an initializer .
+- Use Classes with an initializer .Done
-- Use some form of Error Handling .
+- Use some form of Error Handling .Done
-- Use Protocols .
+- Use Protocols .Done
-- Use extensions .
+- Use extensions .Done
-- Use a computed property .
+- Use a computed property .Done

-## Example Project :  An online Watches Store :
+##  Project :  An online Watches Store :

-#### Overview : An online store that sells watches to customers.
+#### Overview : An online watch store that sells Watch to customers.
 This online store has 2 main users.
 The customer and the manager of the store .
 Each one of them should be able to do the following tasks for the store to function properly .
 #### As a customer I should be able to do the following :
-- Browse  Products .
+- Browse watches .
-- View the product info (summary, specs, price, quantity , etc.)
+- View the watch info (summary, specs, price, quantity , etc.)
-- Search for Products.
+- Search for watches.
 - Get recommendations for my next purchase based on my purchase history.
-- Add Products to the shopping cart .
+- Add watches to the shopping cart .
-- Remove a product from the shopping cart.
+- Remove a watch from the shopping cart.
-- List the products in my shopping cart.
+- List the watch in my shopping cart.
-- Continue to checkout .
 - Fill in my address for delivery.
 - Get receipt of my purchases.
 - Check delivery status .

-#### As a manager of the grocery store , I should be able to do the following :
+#### As a manager of the watch store , I should be able to do the following :
-- Add new products to the online store.
+- Add new watches to the online store.
-- Update a product info.
+- Update a watch info.
-- Remove product from the online store.
+- Remove watch from the online store.
-- Get notified of out of stock products.
+- Get notified of out of stock watches.
 - Browse purchase history.
 - View the total sales revenue.
 - View the store net profits.
 - View the most sold products on the store.
-- Compute the tax with the product price.
+- Compute the tax with the book price.
 - Check delivery status.
 - Change delivery status .
 #### Usage :

-##### user
+##### Customer user
-To use this application , create a new user using the struct **** .
-Call the **** to receive a list of all the products .
-Call ***** to receive recommendations for your next purchase .
-Use ***** to add a product to the shopping cart .
-To list your products in shopping cart call **** .
+first:
+we use protocol
+ [User]

+ of [Customer:User]
+give us [Username,Passowrd]

+To use this application ,we create a new user using the struct [Customer] of user . and we Call the func of [baywatch] to receive a book what he was pay and we for loop : for [Watch] in [shoppingCart]. and we do structure of [Customer] and give us func of [describeWatch] . and we use enum [TypeWatch] store under that case department of [  SamsungWatch, RolexWatches,AppleWaches,CasioWatches] then we use [struct] watch to give us details of watch [namewatch, description, price, quantity,category, sectionwatch] the section of shoppp we using Dectionary[sectionWatch] . switch [category] and give us case and this case print kinds of books in department. static func of customers[PrintNationalID] then we using func [ShoppingCost]give volume and quantity.
 Etc.

-##### manager
+##### manager user
-To use this application to manage your online store , create a new manager using the class **** .
-Call the **** to receive a list of all the products .
-Call ***** add new products and **** to update a product with the id  .
-Use ***** to browse the sales history  .
-Updating a delivery status is easy using the ******  .
-Etc.

-### Now is the time to showcase your skills.
-You will have 4 days to complete the project .
-On Thursday, you will present to us what you have achieved.

-### Note : the above is an example.
-We want you to impress us with your imaginations and grand projects .

-### For your project.
-Edit this README.md file to include your own project name,  overview, user stories, and usage.
+first:
+we use protocol [User] of [ManagerUser] give us [UserName,Password].
+Manager can remove any prodoct he want by func [removeProduct] and [index] and [Usen Dictionry].